- Help Center

 Incorrect Doses of Descaler:

-Descaling solutions are acid on the PH scale and are meant to pull the scale build from the walls of the espresso machine.
-What we tend to see is a treatment that is much too harsh for the machine.
-In the descaling process customers end up introducing too much acidic content to the machine and ruin things like vibratory pumps, probes in boilers and check valves - the opposite of the intended outcome of descaling.
+Descaling solutions are acid on the PH scale and are meant to dissolve scale built up on the inside of the espresso machine's boilers.
+What we tend to see is a treatment that is either much too harsh for the machine or not concentrated enough to accomplish the intended goal.
+Acid at high concentrations can quickly compromise parts like vibratory pumps, electrical sensors, and the machine's various valves.
+At low concentrations, the acid will only partially dissolve the scale build-up, causing it to migrate from the inside of the boiler to the rest of the espresso machine—the opposite of the intended outcome of descaling.

 What Clive Recommends:

-We recommend adopting the proverb "If it ain't broke we don't need to fix it" in regards to descaling.
-Instead of preventative descaling, verify that your water quality is at a constant ~50ppm hardness and your water composition doesn't include high concentrations of scaling minerals.
-This way you mitigate the amount scale that is building your machine.
+We recommend adopting the maxim, "If it ain't broke, don't need to fix it", in regards to descaling.
+Instead of preventative descaling, verify that your water quality is at a consistent 30-50ppm hardness and your water composition doesn't include high concentrations of scaling minerals.
+This way you mitigate the amount of scale that is building up inside your machine, or negate it completely.
 If a specific component does need to be descaled to resolve a particular issue, refer to our knowledge base or reach out to our tech team for guidance on best practices for disassembling and cleaning.
 Only soak 100% metallic parts in descaling solution, in a container separate from the whole system.

 As always, if you have any questions about the best way to take care of your machine whether regarding descaling or general use you can always reach out to us at support@clivecoffee.com